benedictschmieder/get-github-app-token-ps/README.md

 ### Trigger workflow in another repository

 > [!NOTE]
-> The GitHub App needs the permission "Actions: Read and Write" in order for this to work
+> The GitHub App needs the permission "Actions: Read and Write" in order for the below example to work

 ```yaml
 name: Trigger workflow in another repository